Crypto taxes in Italy 2026: rates, filing, legalization

 Community member

-Why the "somehow live" approach stops working in 2026-2027
+Why "getting by" stops working in 2026-2027

-Until 2026 many indeed didn’t pay — there was no automatic reporting, and the 2,000 EUR threshold allowed ignoring small operations.
-From 2026-2027 everything changes: the threshold is removed, the rate rose to 33%, and from 2027 platforms will start automatically transmitting data.
-Legalization via ravvedimento now costs pennies — later it will be significantly more expensive.
+Until 2026 many indeed did not pay — there was no automatic reporting, and the €2,000 threshold allowed ignoring small operations.
+From 2026-2027 everything changes: the threshold is removed, the rate rose to 33%, and from 2027 platforms will begin automatically reporting data.
+Legalization via ravvedimento now costs very little — later it will be significantly more expensive.

 Community member

-"You cannot pay more than 5,000 EUR in cash by law.
-Anything more — only cashless.
-If you come to the bank they will ask where the cash came from.
-98% of that information will go to the tax office and then there will be questions about why the crypto wasn’t declared."
+"You cannot pay more than €5,000 in cash by law.
+Above that — only non-cash.
+When you go to the bank, they will ask where the cash came from.
+98% of that information will go to the tax authority and then there will be questions why the crypto wasn’t declared."

 Conclusions